 In large part because of the implementation of the Prison Rape Elimination Act, states which hadn’t yet raised the age of criminal responsibility to 18 have been doing so.
 Six states have made the change in recent years, including South Carolina and Louisiana in 2016.

 Big problem for young people

 On any given day, about 3,000 17-year olds are locked up in Texas county jails statewide.
-Juveniles are treated in a separate, “civil” system and their criminal records are considered private.
-By contrast, records for 17-year olds are public, like for all adult criminal cases, meaning youthful mistakes can create a record for high-school juniors still living with their parents which can follow them around for a lifetime.
+16-year olds and younger kids are treated in a separate, “civil” system and their criminal records are considered private.
+Records for 17-year olds are public, meaning youthful mistakes can create a record for high-school juniors still living with their parents which can follow them around for a lifetime.

 Seventeen year olds are too immature to navigate the adult justice system.
 When asked why they committed an offense, most say “I don’t know.”
 Science has discovered that teenage brains are still growing, have yet to fully develop impulse control, and that youthful brains don’t complete their development until their owners are in their 20s.
 Some researchers have argued that, for those reasons, the age of criminal responsibility should be even higher, but at a minimum it should increase to 18.

 Most offenses by 17 year olds are relatively minor, with low-level theft and marijuana possession the most common charges against them.
 Seventeen year olds who prosecutors and judges believe pose a more serious threat could still be “certified as an adult,” which allows them to be tried and sentenced in adult courts.
 In 2015, 115 juveniles were so certified, though if this law passed, inevitably more would be.